 Use it to: Create 3D models and floor plans of your home.

-Once you’ve decided on the design of your space and what pieces you’d like to have in it, BrightNest is a great next port of call for project management of both tasks and renovations.
+BrightNest is a great port of call for project management of both tasks and renovations.
 If you’re a little (…very) forgetful like me, this app allows you to create schedules and to-do lists to make sure you get things done.
-You can also use the app as a hand held note pad, jotting down the name of furniture pieces or wall decor you’d like to purchase.
+You can also use the app as a handheld notepad, jotting down the name of furniture pieces or wall decor you’d like to purchase.
 It’s great for keeping track of all the smaller things you are likely to miss when you renovate or move house such as cleaning the gutters and changing the batteries in your smoke detector.
-There’s also loads of information for general home maintenance like how to get rid of ants and handy Spring cleaning tips.
-To make sure you’re being shown posts that are interesting and relevant to you, you’ll be asked questions about your home that allows the app to provide you with information, blog posts and design tips that are much more useful.
+There’s also loads of information for general home maintenance.
+You’ll also be asked questions about your home.
+This allows the app to provide you with posts that are interesting and relevant to you.

 Have we inspired you to give some of these apps a try?
 Maybe you’re using them already or we’ve missed your favourite one off of the list… Let us know in the comments!